donovanh/donovanh.github.com/_posts/2017-09-01-pushup-challenge.markdown

 title: 100 Pushups per day
 description: "Getting good at the pushups."
 tags: [non-tech, health]
-imageURL: pushup.png
+imageURL: chest.jpg
-published: false
+published: true
 ---

 I recently blogged a little about [my approach to eating better](http://hop.ie/eating-better/), and mentioned that it's one half of my current goal of getting in shape.
 The second half is all about exercise and I'll be sharing more on that soon.
 This post is all about a challenge I gave myself last month, to try to do 100 pushups every day for the month of August.

 ## Why?

 This year I've been learning about bodyweight exercise, specifically Callisthenics and how it's possible to get fit without relying on gyms or equipment (beyond maybe a pull-up bar).
-As part of this I've been following a workout routine from the book [Convict Conditioning](), which is all about making the most of the kinds of exercises you can do with little equipment or even space.
+As part of this I've been following a workout routine from the book [Convict Conditioning](http://convictconditioningworkout.com), which is all about making the most of the kinds of exercises you can do with little equipment or even space.

 A big part of this routine is push-ups.
 There are so many variations of push-ups, and ways they can help build a strong upper body and core, that they're a very interesting exercise and one that can be progressed quite far (all the way to the famous one-hand push-up).

 I found though that I wasn't very good at them.
 I could hit about 10 diamond pushups or maybe put in about 20 normal shoulder-width push-ups in one set, but they were hard work and I wanted to be better at them.

-As well as this, my pectoral muscles aren't the most receptive to pushups, so I wanted to see if I could improve the effectiveness of the exercise.
+As well as this, my pectoral muscles aren't the most receptive to pushups, so I wanted to see if I could improve the effectiveness of the exercise and you know, actually get some kind of muscle definition there.

 The idea of setting as challenge like this isn't new.
 It's fairly popular and many people have found it at the very least an interesting challenge to improve ensurance and push-up technique.